-The lozenge system is used for covering of large and small inclined and vertical surfaces.
+The lozenge system is used for covering of large and small inclined and vertical surfaces on zinc roofs.
 The standard NedZink lozenge system consists of small, uniform bent plates that hook onto each other.
 The most common form of a lozenge is the square, although the rhombus is also frequently used.
 In this book, the square lozenge will be discussed.
 In addition to lozenge, the names zinc tiles and zinc slates are also used.
 Lozenges provide a good solution for the cladding of moderately curved surfaces.
 When hooked together, the lozenges form a mosaic of uniform surfaces with vertical and horizontal diagonals.

 Specifications of standard components